nijacloberonorangefr-lab/parodique-site-/README.md

-this site is a parodique web site on nicola sarcozy he was e french president.
+this site is a parodique web site on nicola sarcozy he was a french president.